 Where you will stay after your working day:

 You always return back to your home base, which means that you always sleep in your own bed.

 Roster / Schedule:

 Your roster is very stable.
-You mostly fly on a 5-2, 5-3 schedule.
-This means that you fly for 5 days, then have 2 days off, then fly for 5 days and have 3 days off afterwards.
+You mostly fly on a 5-2, 5-3 schedule or on a 6-2, 6-3 schedule.
+This means that you fly for 5 or 6 days, then have 2 days off, then fly for 5 or 6 days and have 3 days off afterwards.
 After that, the cycle will start again.
 In between you will have standby days, as well at home as at the airport.

 Internal Initial Training Course:

 - 6 weeks